lardbit/nefarious/README.md

 This will:

 - verify docker is initialized
-- add current user to the docker group
+- add the current user to the docker group
 - update the current shell session to use new login group

 You'll now be able to run Docker commands without needing to call `sudo` each time.